mpataki/ansible-radarr/README.md

 ## Requirements

-Really this should work on any debian based system, but has been tested on a Raspberry Pi running Rasbian (stretch).
+This role was tested on a raspberry pi running raspbian (stretch).

 ## Role Variables

 These variables are largely straight out of the radarr config file.
-See [config.xm](templates/config.xml) and the [defaults](defaults/main.yml).
+See [config.xml](templates/config.xml) and the [defaults](defaults/main.yml).

 ## Dependencies